dcts/coinrocketapp.com/README.md

 ### Contribute

-if you want to contribute in any way, feel free write me (thomas.starzynski@unibas.ch), I'd love to work on this more intensively!
+if you want to contribute in any way, feel free write me (thomas.starzynski@unibas.ch), I'd love to work on this more consistently!
 CoinRocket needs to be ready for the next crypto bullrun when the market gets flooded with new shitcoins.

 ### TO DO LIST